Oluwalonimi22/Excel_Performnace_summary/README.md

 # Haven Order Company – Employee Performance Summary (Excel)

 ## Project Overview
 Haven Order Company's HR team maintains employee information and performance records in separate worksheets.
-This project builds a Performance Summary that automatically pulls data from both sources and calculates each employee's performance rating and bonus eligibility — no manual cross-referencing required.
+This project builds a Performance Summary that automatically pulls data from both sources and calculates each employee's performance rating and bonus eligibility, no manual cross-referencing required.

 ## Business Problem
 - Employee details and performance scores are stored in separate worksheets, making it hard to get a full picture of each employee at a glance.